noelimmi/fsf_2019_screening_task1/ReadMe.md

 ## Features

 Users can register and login.
 Create Personal Task or can create a Team.
 User can add other members in System as team-members.
 User can assign task to his team members.
 Team members can comment on those tasks.
-Only Teammembers Can View Team Task and Comment on it.
+Only Team members Can View Team Task and Comment on it.
+Only Team Admin can create Task in his team.

 ## Added features